microsoft/pxt-arcade/docs/skillmap/clicker/clicker1.md

 You have your very own clicker game!

-Make sure to share with friends so you can compare scores.
+Make sure to click "Finish" so you can share with friends and compare scores!